As Theta/Francis tears through the Twin Cities, Cadence must face the person who strays the line between family, friend, and enemy.

 “They’re tossin’ ‘em into those things.
 It’s like a fancy garbage chute.
 Don’t know if they’ll manage it all in time though.”

 “Damn.
 You think there’s one at La Teglia?
 Like hell, I’m going to let my favorite pizza place go down.
-Finally managed to eat their long enough to get that discount.
+Finally managed to eat there long enough to get that discount.
 I’m gonna check it out.”

 “I heard there’s lotta money involved.
 If you show proof that you threw away those explosive conductors, then the Ophiuchians’ll give you 500 cens for each one!”